GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Conclusion

 \section{Conclusion}

-In this paper, we present a fine-grained adversarial attack framework designed to systematically evaluate the vulnerability of LLM based ASAG models.
-To quantify attack camouflage, we propose a novel evaluation metric that balances attack success and camouflage.
+In this paper, we present GradingAttack, a fine-grained adversarial attack framework designed to systematically evaluate the security vulnerabilities of LLM based grading agents.
+To quantify attack camouflage, we propose a novel evaluation metric that balances attack success and stealth, providing a quantitative measure for agent security assessment.
 Extensive experiments on multiple educational datasets reveal that prompt-level attacks achieve higher success rates, whereas token-level attacks provide stronger camouflage.
-These results highlight the vulnerability of current LLM based ASAG models and the urgent need for robust, grading-specific defense mechanisms to ensure fairness and reliability in educational assessments.
+Our work contributes to the broader understanding of agent security and robustness, emphasizing that deploying trustworthy agents in critical applications requires careful consideration of potential adversarial threats.